cristea2017/react-native-images-merge/README.md

     })

 ```
-## This REPO IS IN PORGRESS NEED TO DO ANROID VERSION !!! afd
+## This REPO IS IN PORGRESS !!!

+## To Do:

+NEED TO DO ANROID VERSION !!!